Iron deficiency is when there is not enough iron in the blood. Low iron levels can lead to symptoms such as fatigue and dizziness, among many others.

 Other conditions that may cause iron deficiency include:

 Iron is particularly important during periods of growth.
-For this reason, children and pregnant women have a higher risk of developing iron deficiency and anemia than others.
+For this reason, children and pregnant women have a

 A doctor may initially perform a physical examination when diagnosing iron deficiency.